 - Having alcohol or drugs in plain sight in the vehicle

-Keep in mind, though, that drivers who refuse post-arrest DUI blood or breath tests do face penalties, including a one-year driver’s license suspension.
+Keep in mind, though, that drivers who refuse post-arrest DUI breath tests or blood screens do face penalties, including a one-year driver’s license suspension.

-At checkpoints, drivers can also choose not to allow officers to search their vehicles.
+Drivers can also choose not to allow officers to search their vehicles at checkpoints.
 While they must answer questions regarding their identification, drivers do not have to answer questions that may lead to self-incrimination.
 For example, if the officer asks if the driver has been drinking, the driver can choose not to answer.

-It is important to emphasize that drivers can turn around and avoid checkpoints if doing so is safe, but once at a checkpoint, they cannot refuse to provide their license and registration, answer the officer’s questions, or pull over if instructed.
+It is important to emphasize that drivers can turn around and avoid checkpoints if doing so is safe.
+However, once at a checkpoint, they cannot refuse to provide their license and registration, answer the officer’s questions, or pull over if instructed.

 Even in these situations, drivers must stop at the checkpoint.
 While they may face penalties, according to California Vehicle Code 2814.2., they do not have to fear having their vehicles impounded immediately if their only unlawful behavior is driving without a valid license.